suz-ana-j/pp1JavascriptSyntax/README.md

 * The function then returns catQuotes with a randomIndex of 0 - 4 because there are 5 quotes
 * To call the function, I logged randomQuotes with the const function of generateRandomQuote as it's value

+## How to Use
+This project assignment was for only the JavaScript Code.
+To use the code, I could write HTML & CSS for an internet-page filled with funny cat photos and a button titled "funny-cat-quotes" that randomly generates funny cat quotes.

+## Technologies
+I wrote the JavaScript Syntax on Visual Studio Code.
+I cloned the repository to vs code, then created my code and pushed the project to github through the main branch.

+## Licence
+CopyRight suz-ana-j    MIT License

 ![Cat GIF](giphy.gif)